tyhopp/basework/README.md

 # Basework 🏗
-An un-opinionated base framework for web projects.
+An experimental base framework for web projects.
 See [why Basework](docs/why-basework.md) to be sold on the idea.

 🚨 Disclaimer - This project is in its early days.
 Do not use Basework in production.